-Tomorrow is Valentine’s Day.
-For hubby and I, not a big deal.
+On Valentine’s Day we do something a little different.
+For hubby and I, the holiday is not a big deal.
 We don’t really care one way or another.

 But I have a challenge for you.

 Make Valentine’s Day not completely about you and your spouse/significant other or kids.

 Who do you know that doesn’t have someone to celebrate with?
 A widow?
 A single friend?
 The homeless… You get the idea.
 Who needs to be shown LOVE?

 Start there.
 I have a few ladies I know who are widows.
 Our old neighbor sees no one on V-Day.
 Her kids don’t come by.
 Her husband has long since passed.
 No grandchildren stop by.
 How sad.
 She feels forgotten.

 I used to wait until she left and sneak over to leave her something on Valentine’s Day.
 Anonymously.
 A teddy bear.
 Some chocolates.
 A card.
 Something to remind her she is still loved on Valentine’s Day.
 Still thought of by a most high God.
 Even when she doesn’t feel it.

 Each year, I spend time thinking about who and how I am going to be a little surprise blessing.
 I am sharing this with you, to give you the opportunity to re-think your own traditions.